kengcc/microservice-chat/README.md

 The provided `insert_data.py` script can be used to populate the Postgres database with your data.
 To do this, run the script once the services are up and running.
 It will connect to the Postgres service, create the necessary tables, and insert data into them.

-It does not working for now as the documentation not updated and seems to be deprecated.
-For now, just run /llm-service/app-test.ipynb to populate the database

 ## Env Variable
 set your .env with OpenAI API Key and LangChain API Key.